2025 Professional Training Program starts in:

 • Obey all applicable local, regional and national laws, including obtaining and maintaining business licensing and professional registration required by the nation, state, province, or local jurisdiction in which they practice;

-Instructional Video
+DIY Instructional Video

 For owners/riders who want to learn a basic full-body EHS session to help any horse.